 Knowledge is power! – says my favorite TV showman Adam Conover from ‘Adam Ruins Everything’.
-This guy does his best to ruin the most popular myths such as the one that says undercover cops need to say they’re cops if you ask them directly.
-Let’s now bust some SEO myths, such as the one that says high bounce rate is bad.
+This guy does his best to ruin the most popular myths, such as the one that says undercover cops need to say they’re cops if you ask them directly.
+Let’s now bust some SEO myths, like the one that says a high bounce rate is bad.

 How Google determines bounce rate and why it can be tricky